Research Ethics and Governance

 LJMU Research Ethics and Governance Standard Operating Procedures

-A favourable ethics opinion from a Research Ethics Committee, obtaining LJMU Research Governance Approval and/or obtaining LJMU sponsorship must be obtained prior to recruiting participants (or collecting data for secondary analysis).
-Ethical review, governance approval or sponsorship cannot be obtained retrospectively.
+A favourable ethics opinion from a Research Ethics Committee, obtaining LJMU Research Governance Approval and/or obtaining LJMU sponsorship must be obtained, if required, prior to recruiting participants (or collecting data for secondary analysis).
+Ethics review, governance approval or sponsorship cannot be obtained retrospectively.

 Research ethics